nkane/nkane.github.io/_posts/2024-08-23-8-bit-breadboard-computer.markdown

 Prior to completing this part of the project, I'd had previously read and heard about microcode; however, I had no idea what it actually meant.
 The amount of clarity that this provided on the topic during this portion of the project was worth all of the struggling and debugging alone.
 What is microcode?
-If you're taking a look at the [wiki article on microcode][microcode-wiki], and you're like me the explaination of what microcode is on this article was lackluster at best.
+If you take a look at the [wiki article on microcode][microcode-wiki], and you're like me the explaination of what microcode is on this article was lackluster at best.
 The way that Ben describe microcode and how it's related to assembly is one of the best explainations that I've ever seen.